Home > Research > Labs > Genome Biology and Genetic Diseases Program > RARE DISEASE GENETICS AND FUNCTIONAL GENOMICS

 CURRENT STUDENT PROJECTS

-Student projects (both Honours and PhD) are available in any of the research projects within The Group.
-Interested students are encouraged to contact Assoc Prof Ravenscroft to discuss their research interests and career aspirations.
+Student projects (both Honours and PhD) are available in any of the research projects within the Group.
+Interested students are encouraged to contact A/Prof Ravenscroft to discuss their research interests and career aspirations.

 There will be the opportunity to work collaboratively with world-leading diagnosticians, clinicians and researchers locally, nationally and internationally.